 There also haven’t been as many studies done on overdose from over-the-counter medications due to the fact that it isn’t as common as overdose from illegal or prescription drugs.

-Over-the-Counter Medications Can You Overdose From
+Can You Overdose on Over-the-Counter Drugs?

 It’s possible to overdose on many common drugs, but it typically requires an extremely high dose that would likely only be taken by someone attempting to commit suicide.
 However, there are tens of thousands of calls to poison control centers in the US each year from people concerned that they may have overdosed on an over-the-counter medication.2 Very few of these individuals die, but they may experience severely unpleasant effects and sustain damage to vital organs that can cause problems in the future.